jf8989/j-flix/readme.md

 ## 👨‍💻 Author

-Juan Francisco - Full Stack Developer in training
+Juan Francisco Marcenaro A. - Full Stack Developer in training

 ---